kovidgoyal/calibre/manual/viewer.rst

 When you are in the middle of a book and close the E-book viewer, it will remember where you stopped reading and return there the next time you open the book.
-You can also set bookmarks in the book by using the :guilabel:`Bookmarks` button in the E-book viewer controls or pressing :kbd:`Ctrl+b`.
+You can also set bookmarks in the book by using the :guilabel:`Bookmarks` button in the E-book viewer controls or pressing :kbd:`Ctrl+B`.
 When viewing EPUB format books, these bookmarks are actually saved in the EPUB file itself.
 You can add bookmarks, then send the file to a friend.
 When they open the file, they will be able to see your bookmarks.
 You can turn off this behavior in the